-A stratum of sedimentary rock exposed in the Rocky Mountains in British Columbia, Canada.
-The bed, dated to the Cambrian period (about 540 million years ago), is rich in well-preserved fossils of early marine invertebrates, many of which represent evolutionary lineages unknown in later times.‘The best-known of these sites is the legendary Burgess Shale in the British Columbian Rocky Mountains.’
+A bed of shale exposed in the Rocky Mountains in British Columbia, Canada.
+The bed, dated to the Cambrian period (about 530 million years ago), is rich in well-preserved fossils of early marine invertebrates, many of which represent evolutionary lineages unknown in later times.‘The best-known of these sites is the legendary Burgess Shale in the British Columbian Rocky Mountains.’

 - ‘Pictured above is Canadia, from the Middle Cambrian Burgess Shale of British Columbia.’

 - ‘Patrick Orr, now at the National University of Ireland in Galway, and I decided to analyse some Burgess Shale fossils by mapping the distribution of elements using an electron microprobe.’

 Named after the Burgess Pass, British Columbia, where the shale outcrops.